dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 assignments, but does not allow patterns to the left of a compound assignment operator.*

-In a pattern assignment, all variable patterns are interpreted as referring to existing variables.
+In a pattern assignment, all identifier patterns are interpreted as referring to existing variables.
 You can't declare any new variables. *Disallowing new variables allows pattern assignment expressions to appear anywhere expressions are allowed while avoiding confusion about the scope of new variables.*

 It is a compile-time error if:

-*   An identifier in a variable pattern does not resolve to an assignable local variable or formal parameter.
+*   An identifier pattern does not resolve to an assignable local variable or formal parameter.
 A variable is assignable if it is any of:

     *   Non-final
     *   Final and definitely unassigned